Update: The Initial Analysis of How the Current Carrier Challenges Will Impact ACA Agents for 2026

 So, what do health insurance agents do about all of this?

 1. Stay informed on what’s happening with your health insurance carrier partners, especially their MLRs.
-Carriers should start addressing this by the third quarter of 2025 with announcements on service area reductions followed by announcements on health benefits.
+Carriers should begin addressing this in the third quarter of 2025, with announcements of service-area reductions, followed by announcements of health benefits.

 2. Fill your product toolkit with supplemental products to address benefit gaps your ACA or Medicare clients have.